-Enabling safer health care will reduce the amount and severity of harm that may happen when you're undergoing treatment.
-This means there will be less suffering, shorter hospital stays and less chance of re-admission.
+Supporting safer health care will reduce the amount and severity of harm that may happen when you're undergoing medical treatment.
+This means there will be less harm, shorter hospital stays and less chance of re-admission.

 We're here to assist you when you’re injured.
 In most cases, injuries will resolve quickly, but for a small number of cases, it can have a lasting impact on you and your family.

-We’re here to help health professionals learn from what happened, to prevent the same injuries from happening again.
+We also help health professionals learn from treatment injuries, to prevent the same injuries from happening again.